Generalized Newton Complementary Duals of Monomial Ideals: Introduction

 In Section 4, we focus on the basic properties of duals of monomial ideals generated in the same degree.
 Whence, the generalized duals are also generated in the same degree.
 This class of monomial ideals has the nice property that it is closed under the ideal products.
-Moreover, when the base ideals are stable of degree two or strongly stable, the generalized duals have linear quotients (Theorem \ref{LinQuo}); in particular, their regularities coincide with the common degrees of the minimal monomial generators.
-We further show that Newton complementary duals of an ideal defined by a bipartite graph is the Alexander dual of the edge ideal of the complement of the base bipartite graph (Theorem \ref{AlexDual}).
-Notice that this property does not hold when the base ideal is not coming from a bipartite graph.
-This also shows that the Newton complementary dual is quite different from the Alexander duality functor in \cite{M} (Example \ref{counter-example-1}).
-Moreover, even for bipartite graphs, generalized Newton complement dual and generalized Alexander dual do not agree in general (Remark \ref{not-agree}).
+Moreover, when the base ideals are stable of degree two or strongly stable, the generalized duals have linear quotients (\Cref{LinQuo}); in particular, their regularities coincide with the common degrees of the minimal monomial generators.
+We further notice that Newton complementary duals of an ideal defined by a bipartite graph is the Alexander dual of the edge ideal of the complement of the base bipartite graph (\Cref{AlexDual}).
+However, this property does not hold when the base ideal is not coming from a bipartite graph.
+The reason for this, as pointed out later in the work of Budd and Van Tuyl (\cite[Discussion 3.8]{BV}), is the close relation between the Alexander dual and the complementary dual of squarefree monomial ideals, which can be best seen from the point of view of simplicial complexes; see \Cref{not-agree}.

-In Section 5, we find a cellular complex which supports the minimal free resolution for the generalized duals of strongly stable ideals generated in degree $d$ (Theorem \ref{Borel}).
-Consequently, we can easily recover the Betti numbers and projective dimensions of such ideals (Remark \ref{Betti}).
+In Section 5, we find a cellular complex which supports the minimal free resolution for the generalized duals of strongly stable ideals generated in degree $d$ (\Cref{Borel}).
+Consequently, we can easily recover the Betti numbers and projective dimensions of such ideals (\Cref{Betti}).
 The construction involved is inspired by the works of Corso and Nagel \cite{CN1} and \cite{CN2} as well as the work of Mermin \cite{Mer}.
 To be more precise, we use the technique of iterated mapping cones for the proof.
 This provides a geometric description of the free resolution and hence is characteristic-free.
 One also notices that, in some sense, our results provide the dual version of the work of Dochtermann and Engstr\"{o}m in \cite{DE} or Nagel and Reiner in \cite{NR}, where they found cellular resolutions of the edge ideals of cointerval hypergraphs or squarefree strongly stable ideals generated in a fixed degree.
 It is worth pointing out that the generalized dual ideals are usually non-squarefree, whereas they focused on squarefree cases.